davethomasthewendysguy/MTV-Remote-Control/README.md

 v.0.78 - More songs added (551 total) and fixed alignment of about us screen.

 v0.8 - Rework to embeds to use YouTube API instead of Iframe element.

+v0.9 - Fixed some song IDs, added some new songs (591 total).